If I had YouTube when I was 12, I could have been a millionaire.

 At one point we had 5 kids, 3 dogs and 15 cats (two litters of kittens about 3 months apart — some full-grown children of the mama, and the welfare queen herself).

 We also had a two laundry chutes — one from the first floor, the other from the second that dropped into the basement laundry room.
-You could stuff a basket of laundry or a bunch of sheets into those chutes and then stick your head in and watch it plummet to the basement.
+You could stuff a basket of laundry or a bunch of sheets into those chutes — stick your head in and watch it plummet to the basement.

-Or you could round up a few of those cats, and shove them into the chutes and watch them slide and scratch all the way down.
+Or you could round up a few of those cats, shove them into the chutes and watch them slide and scratch all the way down.

 We used the first floor chute as the starter set.
 It was only about a 7-foot-drop to the soft pile of clothes below.
 It was rectangular and wide, so the sides of the chute didn’t get the fur all covered in static.